BvChung/prtls/README.md

 # File Directory Tree Generator

-This command-line interface (CLI) tool generates a visual representation of the directory tree structure for the current directory.
+This command-line interface (CLI) terminal user interface allows users to dynamically view files in directories and generate a visual representation of the directory tree structure for the current directory to an output text file.
 It's a handy utility for quickly visualizing the layout of your project's files and directories.

 ## Features